ger-benjamin/cli-learning-cards/README.md

 ## Next steps
  * Add a "help" scene.
  * Add colors.
- * Add a possibility to select the "select card" strategy.
+ * Add a possibility to select the strategy.
  * Add a possibility to start up with a configuration (args)
- * Add more choice, random order, time, challenge....
  * Add a possibility to edit answers.
  * Release and run it without compiling it.
  * Move to deno ?
- * Add a json schema and validate source.
  * Add import source script.